Learning Speed Adaptation for Flight in Clutter: Related Work

-As mentioned in section \ref{sec:intro}, a work \cite{yu2024mavrl} released within weeks of our submission coincidentally studies agility-adaptive flight, but follows a different idea by training a policy directly outputting acceleration commands.
-In this approach, agility level is not explicitly incorporated into the action space.
+As mentioned in section \ref{sec:intro}, a work \cite{yu2024mavrl} released within weeks of our submission coincidentally studies speed-adaptive flight, but follows a different idea by training a policy directly outputting acceleration commands.
+In this approach, speed constraint is not explicitly incorporated into the action space.
 A specialized latent space used to maintain historical information is the key for the policy, which is achieved by a model-based mapping algorithm \cite{moravec1985high} in our framework.
-Our approach is tested in clutters (see Fig. \ref{fig:head}, Fig.\ref{fig:traj}, and Fig. \ref{fig:dense}) that are much more complex compared to those in \cite{yu2024mavrl}.
+Our approach is tested in clutter (see Fig. \ref{fig:head}, Fig. \ref{fig:traj}, and Fig. \ref{fig:dense}) that are much more complex compared to those in \cite{yu2024mavrl}.
 The unique success of our approach stems not only from the learned policy, but also the generalizability and safety of the model-based trajectory planner \cite{zhou2020ego}.